-When a student takes Advanced Placement (AP) or International Baccalaureate (IB) courses, they take an assessment at the end of the year that measures the student's knowledge of the course's academic content standards.
-This measure reports which students among the graduation cohort received qualifying scores on at least three AP or IB exams.
+MEASURE 3: ADVANCED PLACEMENT (AP) AND INTERNATIONAL BACCALAUREATE (IB) CREDITS standards.
+This measure reports which students in the 2022 graduation cohort received qualifying scores on at least three AP or IB exams.
 The exams can be a combination of both AP and IB types.
 AP and IB course availability is determined by each school and district.